Nancy Baker Cahill

 Nancy Baker Cahill (born 1970) is an American new media artist based in Los Angeles, California.
-She works in augmented reality (AR) and virtual reality (VR), drawing and video, among other media.
-Her work often merges technology and public art, examining notions of the human, the body in relation to systems of power, issues involving art and access, and perception.
+She has created immersive augmented reality (AR) and virtual reality (VR) experiences, video installations and blockchain projects, oftentimes rooted in drawing.
+Her work frequently merges technology and public art, drawing upon both feminist land art and the history of political interventions to examine systemic power, body autonomy, civics and climate crisis, among other issues.

+She is the founder and director of 4th Wall, a free AR public art platform focused on public engagement, critical social practice and site interventions.

 Education and career

 Baker Cahill was born in Cambridge, Massachusetts and grew up in Boston.
 She received a BA in art from Williams College in 1992.
-After working at a Boston television station, and later moving to Los Angeles with her family, she began her art career in 2007.
+After working at a Boston television station, she began her art career in Los Angeles in 2007.